mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 }
 ```

-here, `write` is `suspend` function which return `object`, which can very helpful in reflecting the
+here, `write` is `suspend` function which return an `object`, which can very helpful in reflecting
-latest value on the UI.
+the latest value on the UI.

-With this, as mentioned earlier, we are further able to reduce our boilerplate code,
+With this you would agree that boilerplate code has been reduced,
 no [callback hell](http://callbackhell.com) and writing code is more natural now.

 ## Other major changes